jundalisay/superb/content/en/research/mohammad/quran/sura-019.md

 62. They will hear no nonsense therein, but only peace.
 And they will have their provision therein, morning and evening.

-63. Such is Paradise which We will give as in- heritance to those of Our servants who are devout.
+63. Such is Paradise which We will give as inheritance to those of Our servants who are devout.

-64. “We do not descend except by the com- mand of your Lord.
+64. “We do not descend except by the command of your Lord.
 His is what is before us, and what is behind us, and what is between them.
 Your Lord is never forgetful.”

 65. Lord of the heavens and the earth and what is between them.
 So worship Him, and perse- vere in His service.
 Do you know of anyone equal to Him?
 66. And the human being says, “When I am dead, will I be brought back alive?”
-67. Does the human being not remember that
-We created him before, when he was noth- ing?
+67. Does the human being not remember that We created him before, when he was nothing?

-68. By your Lord, We will round them up, and the devils, then We will bring them around
-Hell, on their knees.
+68. By your Lord, We will round them up, and the devils, then We will bring them around Hell, on their knees.

 69. Then, out of every sect, We will snatch those most defiant to the Most Merciful.
 70. We are fully aware of those most deserving to scorch in it.
-11320.
-TA-HA (Ta-Ha)

 71. There is not one of you but will go down to it.
 This has been an unavoidable decree of your Lord.

-72. Then We will rescue those who were de- vout, and leave the wrongdoers in it, on their knees.
+72. Then We will rescue those who were devout, and leave the wrongdoers in it, on their knees.

 73. When Our clear revelations are recited to them, those who disbelieve say to those who believe, “Which of the two parties is better in position, and superior in influence?”
-74. How many a generation have We de- stroyed before them, who surpassed them in riches and splendor?
+74. How many a generation have We destroyed before them, who surpassed them in riches and splendor?

-75. Say, “Whoever is in error, the Most Merci- ful will lead him on.”
-Until, when they see what they were promised—either the punish- ment, or the Hour.
+75. Say, “Whoever is in error, the Most Merciful will lead him on.”
+Until, when they see what they were promised—either the punishment, or the Hour.
 Then they will know who was in worse position and weaker in forces.

-76. Allah increases in guidance those who ac- cept guidance.
+76. Allah increases in guidance those who accept guidance.
 And the things that endure— the righteous deeds—have the best reward with your Lord, and the best outcome.
-77. Have you seen him who denied Our reve- lations, and said, “I will be given wealth and children”?
+77. Have you seen him who denied Our revelations, and said, “I will be given wealth and children”?

-78. Did he look into the future, or did he re- ceive a promise from the Most Merciful?
+78. Did he look into the future, or did he receive a promise from the Most Merciful?
 79. No indeed!
 We will write what he says, and will keep extending the agony for him.
 80. Then We will inherit from him what he speaks of, and he will come to Us alone.
 81. And they took, besides Allah, other gods, to be for them a source of strength.

 82. By no means!
 They will reject their worship of them, and become opponents to them.
 83. Have you not considered how We dispatch the devils against the disbelievers, exciting them with incitement?

 84. So do not hurry against them.
 We are counting for them a countdown.
-85. On the Day when We will gather the right- eous to the Most Merciful, as guests.
+85. On the Day when We will gather the righteous to the Most Merciful, as guests.
 86. And herd the sinners into hell, like animals to water.
 They will have no power of intercession, except for someone who has an agreement with the Most Merciful.

-88. And they say, “The Most Merciful has be- gotten a son.”
+88. And they say, “The Most Merciful has begotten a son.”
-89. You have come up with something mon- strous.
+89. You have come up with something monstrous.
 90. At which the heavens almost rupture, and the earth splits, and the mountains fall and crumble.

-91. Because they attribute a son to the Most
+91. Because they attribute a son to the Most Merciful.
-Merciful.
 92. It is not fitting for the Most Merciful to have a son.
-93. There is none in the heavens and the earth but will come to the Most Merciful as a serv- ant.
+93. There is none in the heavens and the earth but will come to the Most Merciful as a servant.
 94. He has enumerated them, and counted them one by one.
 95. And each one of them will come to Him on the Day of Resurrection alone.
 96. Those who believe and do righteous deeds, the Most Merciful will give them love.
 97. We made it easy in your tongue, in order to deliver good news to the righteous, and to warn with it a hostile people.

-98. How many a generation have We de- stroyed before them?
+98. How many a generation have We destroyed before them?
 Can you feel a single one of them, or hear from them the slightest whisper?
-87.